MicrosoftDocs/dynamics365smb-docs/business-central/finance-consolidated-company-reporting-setup.md

 In the consolidated company, set up each company that you want to consolidate data from as a business unit.
 Before you run a consolidation and generate your consolidation report, it's a good idea to verify the financial data in each business unit.

-A big part of setting up the business unit is to specify how the unit will share it's financial data with the consolidated company.
+A significant part of setting up the business unit is to specify how the unit shares it's financial data with the consolidated company.
 There are manual and automated options:

 * To use a manual process, for [!INCLUDE [prod_short](includes/prod_short.md)] online and on-premises, you can export an .xml file that contains the unit's general ledger entries.
 Then import the file in the consolidated company.
 * To automate the data exchange, for [!INCLUDE [prod_short](includes/prod_short.md)] online you can use an API that [!INCLUDE [prod_short](includes/prod_short.md)] provides to share data across environments.
 If your companies are in the same environment, you can use the **Database** option.